juice-shop/juice-shop-ctf/README.md

 > Troubleshooting section below or post your specific problem or
 > question in the
 > [official Gitter Chat](https://gitter.im/bkimminich/juice-shop).

+- If using Docker Toolbox on Windows make sure that you also enable port forwarding for all required ports from Host `127.0.0.1:XXXX` to `0.0.0.0:XXXX` for TCP in the `default` VM's network adapter in VirtualBox.
+For CTFd you need ports `8000` permanantly and `3306` during setup.

 ## Contributing [![GitHub contributors](https://img.shields.io/github/contributors/bkimminich/juice-shop-ctf.svg)](https://github.com/bkimminich/juice-shop-ctf/graphs/contributors) [![HuBoard](http://img.shields.io/badge/Hu-Board-blue.svg)](https://huboard.com/bkimminich/juice-shop-ctf)